carpentries/sandpaper-docs/learners/setup.md

 ### Setting up your R workspace

-When you set up R, it's important to make sure you set it up to always start R with a clean slate[^1]: never save your workspace on exit and never load a previously saved workspace on startup.
+When you set up R, it's important to make sure you set it up to always start R with a clean slate[^workspace]: never save your workspace on exit and never load a previously saved workspace on startup.

 #### Via RStudio